decentraland/adr/content/ADR-186-place-identifiers.md

       <img alt="shrink+base" src="/resources/ADR-186/shrink+base.png" width="300" hight="300" />
     </td>
     <td style="vertical-align: middle">
-      ❌ The new scene gets a **new UUID** if it has a different base parcel
+      ❌ The new scene gets a <strong>new UUID</strong> if it has a different base parcel
     </td>
   </tr>
   <tr>